cilliemalan/elfinfo/README.md

 # elfinfo
 A javascript library to parse information from ELF files.
-Has basic functionality at the moment.
+Has basic functionality at the moment but will hopefully have stack analysis and disassembly in the near future.

-## usage
+## Usage

 ```js
 import {open} from 'elfinfo';